Namdrib/N3amBot/README.md

 The prefix used to activate RoleBot is `@RoleBot` (can be changed in `Global.java`)

-List of accepted commands and their function:
+List of accepted (case-insenstive) commands and their function:
 - `help`: display this help message
 - `list`: list your own roles
 - `listAll`: list all available roles you can add to yourself